-- 1. Topnet lists a "Teacher-on-record", however, teaching will be done by a Graduate Assistant (this is the "teacher"). - 2.
-Questions/Complaints/Problems: Talk to your Teacher first, but if no resolution can be reached contact Dr. Dobrokhotov, the Laboratory Director.
-Do not contact the Teacher-on-record as listed on Topnet.
-The role of the Teacher-on-Record is to mentor the Teacher.
-The role of the Lab-Director is to solve problems that may arise. - 3.
-Your lab Manual will be given to you on the first day of class. - 4.
+- 1. Topnet lists a "Teacher-on-record", however, teaching will be done by a Graduate Assistant (this is the instructor). - 2.
+Questions/Complaints/Problems: Talk to the instructor first, but if no resolution can be reached contact Dr. Dobrokhotov, the Laboratory Director.
+Do not contact the Teacher-on-record as listed on Topnet. - 3.
+Lab manuals will be handed out during the first meeting.
+The student agreement sheet must be turned signed and turned in by the second lab meeting. - 4.
 Grading

-Your grade will be determined by: Grade = 0.1xQuiz-average + 0.05xConcept Test + 0.2xFinal + 0.55xReport-average + 0.1xProject.
+Grades are determined by: Grade = 0.1xQuiz-average + 0.05xConcept Test + 0.2xFinal + 0.55xReport-average + 0.1xProject.